Hong Kong unveils national security guidelines for children aged six and above

 The bureau said it accepted international and private schools have different curricula, but said they had a “responsibility to help their students (regardless of their ethnicity and nationality) acquire a correct and objective understanding and apprehension of the concept of national security.”

 Schools should also stop students and teachers from participating in activities deemed as political, such as singing certain songs or shouting slogans.
-Teachers and principals are required to inspect noticeboards and remove books that endanger national security from libraries.
-(Reporting by Hong Kong newsroom and Sarah Wu in Toronto; writing by Marius Zaharia; editing by Richard Pullin)
+Teachers and principals are required to inspect notice-boards and remove books that endanger national security from libraries.

+The bureau said national security education will become part of a range of subjects, including geography and biology, so as to enhance students’ sense of national identity. - Reuters